tarcisioallyson/forexreplaysystem/README.md

 |---|---|---|
 | [Lightweight Charts™](https://github.com/tradingview/lightweight-charts) | 4.2.1 | Apache 2.0 |

-No other runtime dependencies.
 No npm, no bundler, no framework.
+The library is loaded from a CDN — for offline use, download it and point the `<script>` tag to the local file.

 ---